An opportunity to familiarise yourself with the workings of a leprosy hospital.

 Accommodation can be arranged for you for your first night(s) in Kathmandu in a small hotel or guest house The cost will be around $20-$50 per night.
 Please inform the UK office if you wish to make other arrangements.

-When you return to the UK we require a 2 page report of your time at LLSC.
+When you return to the UK we would love to get a 2 page report of your time at LLSC.
 This may be used for our newsletter as we rely on regular up-to-date information.
 This could contain observations of the people, hospital, culture and anecdotes, etc. If you write any article or report on your visit to Lalgadh for outside publication (however small the circulation), you must submit the article to NLT before publication or circulation.

 (all available used on www.amazon.co.uk):